rithiksajeev/portfolio/wp-content/plugins/elementor/readme.txt

 == Changelog ==

-= 3.18.2 - 2023-12-08 =
+= 3.18.1 - 2023-12-06 =

-* Security Fix: Addressed security weaknesses in template upload mechanism
+* Fix: Improved code security enforcement in File Upload mechanism
+* Fix: Error appears on front when using various 3rd party plugins and Themes
+* Fix: Reverted Elementor Editor is slow when using Safari 17 and Firefox on macOS

 [See changelog for all versions.](https://go.elementor.com/full-changelog/)